 More Recipe Ideas

-If you like this Jalapeño Jelly recipe, you might also like these other family favorite recipes from The Birch Cottage:
+If you liked this Jalapeño Jelly recipe, you might also like these other jelly and jam recipes from The Birch Cottage:

 I hope you will enjoy this Jalapeño Jelly recipe as much as my family has enjoyed it.
 And, don’t forget, this jelly would make perfect little gift jars!
 You could even combine it with some crackers, brie cheese and a nice gift basket!
 The possibilities are endless!